markobanovic/CodeWrapper/README.md

 * `codeWrapper.wrapperStart`: define the start comment or the default one will be used
 * `codeWrapper.wrapperEnd`: define the end comment or the default one will be used
+* `codeWrapper.wrapperStartPython`: define the start comment or the default one will be used
+* `codeWrapper.wrapperEndPython`: define the end comment or the default one will be used
 * `codeWrapper.wrapperSearchExpression`: define the end comment or the default one will be used
+* `codeWrapper.wrapperSearchFileTypes`: define the end comment or the default one will be used

 ### Wrapp the code
 **Note**, if not defined by user the default ones will be used